 Most people wouldn’t consider setting foot in a prison, much less volunteering to teach incarcerated men and women the skills they need to succeed upon release.

 Not Donald Roden.

-Roden’s tenacity has been instrumental to expanding the prison education system in New Jersey offered to thousands serving sentences today, as well as to former prisoners like Walter Fortson and Ben Chin – who became part of the Mountainview Project at Rutgers, eventually earned undergraduate and graduate degrees from the university, and were selected for their “exceptional leadership potential" as national Truman Scholars.
+Roden’s tenacity has been instrumental in expanding New Jersey’s prison education system, now offered to thousands serving sentences today, as well as to former prisoners like Walter Fortson and Ben Chin; both became part of the Mountainview Project at Rutgers, eventually earned undergraduate and graduate degrees from the university, and were selected as national Truman Scholars for their “exceptional leadership potential.”

 Since its inception, Mountainview has enrolled 110 former inmates.
-Twenty-five have earned bachelor’s degrees, five have received master’s degrees and 49 are current students.
+Twenty-five have earned bachelor’s degrees, five have received master’s degrees, and 49 are current students.
 The program’s graduates have an overall 3.1 grade point average, with one former inmate having attained a perfect 4.0.

-“Ideally we would like everyone to graduate, but even those who don’t we try to keep in touch with because we know that the experience has been a positive one,” said Roden.
+“Ideally we would like everyone to graduate, but even those who don’t we try to keep in touch with because we know that the experience has been a positive one,” says Roden.
 “In almost every case, those who didn’t continue still have the hope of completing their degree.”

-For media inquiries, contact Robin Lally at email@example.com or 848-932-0557
+For media inquiries contact Robin Lally at 848-932-0557 or email@example.com